cpeditor/cpeditor/README.md

    - You have to use a **non-public** class named **a** for your solution.
 - I get **DLL Missing error** when launching the application?
    - Please download  [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+- How to use whole-application dark theme?
+   - It's only available on some platforms including KDE.
 - I am using it on Codeforces but the submit button is not clickable.
    - It's because the editor can't run the `cf` command.
 Please make sure it's in the PATH or set the path to it in the Preferences.
 - When I click the Submit button, I get some message saying template is required?